From Wagyu ribeyes to dry-aged Tomahawks, I found the best steaks in Bali at these restaurants and steakhouses.

 If you love barbecues as much as I do, Smoke is worth the pilgrimage to Batu Mejan.
 It’s all about low-and-slow cooking here – some cuts spend more than 18 hours on the smoker.
 When I went, the Angus ribeye was the star: beautifully seared, melt-in-the-mouth, and served with roasted onion and Nashville oil.

-Best for: Low-and-slow barbecued meats with rice field views.
+Best for: Low-and-slow barbecued meats with rice field views and family-friendly vibes.

 Local tip: Book a table for sunset to catch the glow over the paddies.